EnriqueSaracho/skills-tracker-01/README.md

   - ChatGPT guided me through the hole process of 'npm init' and creating the 'package.json' file.

 - Can't find the dependencies in the package.json file.
 Don't know how to and which ones to download.
 Apparently 'npm install' didn't work correctly.

+  - The reason was skipping the part about specifying the dependencies in the package.json folder.
+  - Found a great guide in the MongoDB website for creating a MERN Stack Application.
+It organizes the directory in two parts: server and client.
+Found this an excellent way to organize the project, to do so I will have to create a new repository (skills-tracker-02).
+Since I'm only in the setting up part, it won't be to much trouble.